JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

 - **API** capable to:
     - Have an accessible database of oficial offensive words.
-    - Record date of addition (just for added ones).
     - Have a method to search, add and delete words.
     - Record the actual top ten addition words and top five deletion words of the month and the amount of follow ups.
     - Record all requests made by users (cleaned after a month) and the amount of follow ups.